MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/office-2010-end-support-roadmap.md

 Before deploying Microsoft 365 Apps, you may want to test your business-critical VBA macros, third-party add-ins, and complex documents and spreadsheets to assess their compatibility with Microsoft 365 Apps.
 For more information, see [Assess application compatibility](../assess-microsoft-365-apps.md#step-4---assess-application-compatibility).

-To help with assessing application compatibility with Microsoft 365 Apps, we recommend using the Readiness Toolkit for Office add-ins and VBA.
+To help with assessing application compatibility with Microsoft 365 Apps, you can use the Readiness Toolkit for Office add-ins and VBA.
 The Readiness Toolkit includes the Readiness Report Creator, which creates an Excel report with VBA macro compatibility and add-in readiness information to help your enterprise assess its readiness to move to Microsoft 365 Apps.

 You can [download the Readiness Toolkit](https://www.microsoft.com/download/details.aspx?id=55983) for free from the Microsoft Download Center.
 For more information, see [Use the Readiness Toolkit to assess application compatibility for Microsoft 365 Apps](../readiness-toolkit-application-compatibility-microsoft-365-apps.md).

+Other resources are also available.
+For example, if you use Microsoft Endpoint Configuration Manager (current branch), you can use the [Microsoft 365 Apps readiness dashboard](https://docs.microsoft.com/mem/configmgr/sum/deploy-use/office-365-dashboard#bkmk_readiness-dash).
+Or, you can get assistance directly from Microsoft through the [App Assure](https://www.microsoft.com/fasttrack/microsoft-365/app-assure?rtc=1) program.

 ## Assess your infrastructure and environment